learnedsystems/CEB/README.md

 Given a query, and estimates for each of its subplans, we can use various error functions to evaluate how good the estimates are.
 We can directly compare the true values and the estimated values, using for instance:
-  * Q-Error, Relative Error, Absolute Error etc. Q-Error is generally regarded to be the most useful of these metrics from the perspective of query-optimization.
+  * Q-Error, Relative Error, Absolute Error etc. Q-Error is generally considered to be the most useful of these metrics from the perspective of query-optimization.